sonicwu/alfred-rgb2hex/README.md

 ## Download

-You can download the workflow file from `release` folder.
+You can download the workflow file from the [releases](./releases) page.

 ## Example